dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I said, “Thank you, Mr. Glass,” and I looked at the ocean for half a second and revelled in the success.

-Then we excused ourselves and left through the front the door.
-“Thanks again, Mr. Glass.
-Good afternoon, good evening, and goodnight.”
+Then we excused ourselves, “Thanks again, Mr. Glass.
+Good afternoon, good evening, and goodnight,” and left through the front door.

 Whitley did an actual jump when we got outside.